vijaymohire/applied_research/README.md

 # applied_research
-This folder is for various doctoral programs that are focused on Industrial Engineering and that offers reduced time for award of the Applied Research Degree.
+This folder is for various doctoral programs that are focused on Industrial Engineering and that offers reduced time for award of the Applied Research (AR) Degree.

+AR is not a new one,however, it finds it improtance this time as there is a dire need of research ready employees, howeevr there are not many who hold PhD.
+AR can help this by addressing the talen shortage by way of improving the supply chain time from say 5-7 years to 2-3 years.
+We offer advise and tools that can help bridge the gaps and offer corporates to employ research- skills ready candidates.
+These can be personalised based on the needs of the business needs, priorities and urgency.

+We have tie-ups with various Corporates and Universities that offer similar programs and we can help you started on these.